What is Private Family Banking?

 Family banking provides numerous benefits and can ensure that you never fall into a debt cycle.

-How Family Banking Started
+How Private Family Banking Got Started

-During the 1980s a man named Nelson Nash was in a predicament.
+During the 1980s a man named Nelson Nash found himself in a predicament.
 He had overextended himself on debt and was unable to build wealth thanks to the resulting interest and repayments.
 At the same time, he recognized that sometimes, to build wealth, you need to be able to borrow money.

 As a result, he struck upon what has now become known as the private family banking concept.
 A method where families can effectively become their own bank, build up wealth, pass it to future generations tax-free, and be able to borrow “from themselves” (from life insurance policies) at essentially no interest.
 We’ll get to how to do that in a bit.